-- Risk assessment: A process to determine the nature and extent of risk by analysing potential hazards and evaluating existing conditions of vulnerability that could pose a potential threat or harm to people, property, livelihoods and the environment on which they depend. - Planning: This includes the development of disaster management plans, standard operating procedures, seasonal preparedness plans, and contingency plans. - Risk reduction, which includes: - o prevention how to avoid the adverse impacts of a hazard, which includes awareness and education programmes. - o mitigation this can include structural or non-structural measures undertaken to limit the adverse impacts of a hazard, including policies or physical structures. - o preparedness activities and measures taken in advance to ensure effective response to the impacts of hazards, such as issuing early warnings and evacuating people. - Response: The provision of assistance during or immediately after a disaster.
-This can be short-term such as the provision of relief items, e.g. food parcels, blankets, or of a protracted duration such as setting up temporary shelters.
+- Risk Assessment: A process to determine the nature and extent of risk by analysing potential hazards and evaluating existing conditions of vulnerability that could pose a potential threat or harm to people, property, livelihoods and the environment on which they depend. - Planning: This includes the development of Disaster Management Plans, Standard Operating Procedures, Seasonal Preparedness Plans, and Contingency Plans. - Risk Reduction, which includes: - o prevention how to avoid the adverse impacts of a hazard, which includes awareness and education programmes. - mitigation this can include structural or non-structural measures undertaken to limit the adverse impacts of a hazard, including policies or physical structures. - preparedness activities and measures taken in advance to ensure effective response to the impacts of hazards, such as issuing early warnings and evacuating people. - Response: The provision of assistance during or immediately after a disaster.
+This can be shortterm such as the provision of relief items, e.g. food parcels, blankets, or of a protracted duration such as setting up temporary shelters.

-• Recovery: Decisions and actions taken after a disaster with a view to restoring the situation to normality or improving the pre-disaster conditions.
+Recovery: Decisions and actions taken after a disaster with a view to restoring the situation to normality or improving the pre-disaster conditions.

-In terms of section 51 of the Disaster Management Act, 2002 (Act No. 57 of 2002), the CWDMC established a Disaster Management Advisory Forum that consists of representatives from the five local municipalities, provincial and national departments and other disaster management role players.
+In terms of section 51 of the Disaster Management Act, 2002 (Act No. 57 of 2002), the CWDMC established a Disaster Management Advisory Forum that consists of representatives from the five local municipalities, provincial and national departments and other disaster management role-players.
 This forum meets on a bi-annual basis.
-The forum meetings provide the CWDMC with an opportunity to engage role players on the disaster management-related activities taking place in the district.
+The forum meetings provide the CWDMC with an opportunity to engage role-players on the disaster management-related activities taking place in the district.
 This is an important platform in order to provide members with vital information such as seasonal forecasts and reports on significant incidents or disasters that have occurred in the district.

-d) Firefighting Services
+d) Firefighting Service